uwe-creative-technology/UWECreativeTechnologyMSc-handbook/README.md

  ### How to contribute:
- You can clone this repository and edit and request changes using github, The content is laued up using markdown for quickstart in using markdown see:
+ You can clone this repository and edit and request changes using github, The content is laid up using markdown (https://daringfireball.net/projects/markdown/) for quickstart in using markdown see:
  * [Adam-p markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

  * [GitHub markdown cheatsheet in .pdf](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)